lukastk/maths-notes/Short notes.md

 $$ y(t) = A \cos t + B \cos t + \frac{1}{2} t \sin t. $$

 The third term is a secular term.
-In general, the appearance of a secular tmer s
+In general, the appearance of a secular term signals the nonuniform validity of perturbation expansions for large $t$.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2Mjk0MTA5ODgsODUwODY0MjYsMTAwNz
+eyJoaXN0b3J5IjpbLTEwODIwMDc3MDIsODUwODY0MjYsMTAwNz
 A2MTEzNV19
 -->